oldsniffs/masterpiece-studio/README.md

 The "Structure" section allows segmenting the composition into different styles Each segment of the structure has an attached style, defining its musical qualities This can be edited in the "Style" section.
-The collected settings of structure and style for a composition comprise a "configuration".
-Configurations can be saved and loaded.
+A "configuration" can be saved or loaded which holds the full Style and Structure settings.
-The "Compose" section allows you to generate a new composition from the actively loaded configuration.
+The "Compose" section allows you to generate a new composition with the actively loaded configuration.

 Output is saved to the compositions folder